 Advantages of a HELOC

 - If interest rates remain low, HELOCs offer an affordable way to access equity without significant repayment costs.

 - You only have to pay back the money you borrow.
 For example, if you secure a $15,000 loan but withdraw just $7,000, you only pay interest on the $7,000.
 This way, monthly payments can remain low while homeowners can still access the rest of the credit line if needed.

 - On an interest-only repayment plan HELOC, monthly payments are lower during the draw period.

 - Under the new tax code, you can deduct interest on a HELOC if the funds are used to â€œbuy, build or substantially improveâ€ your home.

 Disadvantages of a HELOC

-- Interest rates for HELOCs are typically variable, which means your monthly payments could change, and you could end up with a higher loan payment if rates surge.
+- Interest rates for HELOCs are typically variable, and you could end up with a higher monthly loan payment if rates surge.

 - Whenever you use your home as collateral, you take the chance of losing it if you stop making payments.

 Who can qualify for a HELOC?